ARM-software/CMSIS-NN/README.md

 ## Supported Framework
 The library follows the [int8](https://www.tensorflow.org/lite/performance/quantization_spec) and int16 quantization specification of TensorFlow Lite for Microcontrollers.
+This means CMSIS-NN is bit-exact with Tensorflow Lite reference kernels.
+In some cases TFL and TFLM reference kernels may not be bit-exact.
+In that case CMSIS-NN follows TFLM reference kernels.
+The unit test readme provides an [overview](https://github.com/ARM-software/CMSIS-NN/blob/main/Tests/UnitTest/README.md#tests-depending-on-tflm-interpreter).

 ## Branches and Tags
 There is a single branch called 'main'.